ElektraInitiative/libelektra/doc/tutorials/understanding-error-messages.md

 eases the error handling.
 In general the [plugins README](plugins.md) is a good way to start you journey through writing your own plugin.
 All macros can be used by including `kdberrors.h` into the source file.
 For more information about the macros please read through [this](plugins.md#elektra_set_concrete_type_error) section.
-Internally when Elektra emits an error it sets a metadata to a Key which then is later on parsed into the error message.
+Internally when Elektra emits an error it sets a [metadata](/doc/dev/metadata.md) to a Key which then is later on parsed into the error message.
-All associated metadata as well as a deeper introduction to error handling is given in our [error-handling tutorial](../dev/error-handling.md)
+The key name of the error key is the mountpoint of the configuration.
+If an error occurs, 7 metadata are set which can be seen in our
+[error-handling tutorial](../dev/error-handling.md).
+Later on those metadata are passed into a message template which renders the message as seen above.
+The same goes for warnings except that there can be up to 100 warnings but only a single error.

 ### Catching errors in language bindings